How Can You Use Your iMac as a Monitor in 2026?

 2. Is Luna Display worth it for using an iMac as a monitor?

 Absolutely.
 While it’s a paid device, Luna Display offers 5K resolution, broad compatibility, and works via USB-C, Ethernet, or Wi-Fi.
 It’s plug-and-play and more reliable than outdated options like Target Display Mode.
+Luna supports models that 2011 or above if you have old iMac and want to sell old iMac then you can go We Buy Back Electronics and trade in or sale and get instant cash.

 3. Why doesn’t Target Display Mode work on my iMac anymore?